How to install Magento with Apache on Ubuntu 24.04

 Install Apache HTTP server on Ubuntu Linux

-Apache is a popular web server that Magento needs to run, so we’ll install it on your Ubuntu system first.
+Apache is a popular web server that Magento needs to run.
+You can install Apache on your Ubuntu system using a couple of commands in the terminal.
+This sets up the web server software so Magento can work.

 To do that, open the Ubuntu terminal and run the commands below to install the Apache web server.